Advanced Placement & College Credit Opportunities Home

 -

 - AP courses make substantial demands on students as they are equivalent to college courses.
 Students are required to do considerable outside reading and other assignments and to demonstrate the analytical skills and writing abilities expected of first-year students in a strong college program.
-3 AP courses is the equivalent of a full-time college load.
+3 AP courses are the equivalent of a full-time college load.

 - Students enrolling in AP classes will be expected to take the corresponding AP exam in May.